logigearcorp/docs.testarchitect.com/content/user-guide/reporting-and-dashboard/dashboard/starting-the-dashboard/_index.md

 A Dashboard instance is accessible from TestArchitect Client, TestArchitect Lab Manager, or a browser.

-**Note:** If the machine on which TestArchitect is installed is running on Windows Server, and a Dashboard instance is opened in the Internet Explorer browser, you may see a warning that the security certificate was not issued by a trusted certificate authority.
+{{<note>}} If the machine on which TestArchitect is installed is running on Windows Server, and a Dashboard instance is opened in the Internet Explorer browser, you may see a warning that the security certificate was not issued by a trusted certificate authority.
 As a consequence of this security issue, if no action is taken, charts will not be displayed in Dashboard.
 To resolve this, add the Dashboard page as a trusted site to Internet Explorer's security settings.

 ![](/images/TA_Help/Images/IE_untrusted_site.png)